 It’s A Team Effort

 The Fletcher Group works closely with a wide range of professional organizations known for their quality of care and devotion to public service.
-Their expertise in public health, prevention, intervention, and recovery housing plays a crucial role in our ability to deliver a recovery model unprecedented in both its effectiveness and financial sustainability.
+Their expertise in public health, prevention, intervention, and recovery housing plays a crucial role in our ability to deliver a recovery model unprecedented in both effectiveness and financial sustainability.

 (For a detailed understanding of our unique Team Approach” to collaboration, click “It’s All About Partnering.”)

 The National Alliance for Recovery Residences is the most widely known organization supporting quality recovery residences in the United States.
 It was founded as a nonprofit organization by a group of organizations and individuals dedicated to promoting Best Practices in the operation of recovery residences.
 It is now recognized as such by the United States Substance Abuse and Mental Health Services Administration (SAMHSA) as well as by the GAO Report on Recovery Housing.

 NARR promotes well run, ethically operated centers and helps those with substance abuse and opioid abuse disorders gain access to high-quality recovery housing.
 It does this through advocacy, developing standards and training, and defining placement procedures, education, and research.